Dsmujtba/end-to-end-batch-and-streaming-pipeline-on-aws/README.md

     ├── main.tf        # Main entry point for composing the infrastructure modules.
     ├── variables.tf   # Definitions for input variables.
     ├── outputs.tf     # Declarations for infrastructure outputs (e.g., hostnames).
+    ├── assets/        # Source code for compute services deployed by Terraform.
+    │   ├── glue_job/  # Python/PySpark script for the AWS Glue ETL job.
+    │   └── transformation_lambda/ # Python code for the stream transformation Lambda function.
     └── modules/       # Reusable modules for each component of the architecture.
         ├── etl/
         ├── vector-db/